 While in Sabah in Malaysian Borneo we visited the Sepilok Orangutan Rehabilitation Centre.
 Established in 1964, as the first official Orang Utan rehabilitation project for rescued orphaned baby orangutans.
 It was a great place to admire Orangutans from afar, learn more about the issues they face in the wild and to understand what role we play in protecting their habitat.

-Contributed by sustainable travel bloggers Oksana & Max from Drink Tea & Travel
+Contributed by Oksana & Max from Drink Tea & Travel

 When They Get Too Cheeky

 While we were touring southern Spain when our kids were younger, we decided to check out the Rock of Gibraltar.
 At the top of the mountain, we had the opportunity to meet the infamous Barbary Macaques of Gibraltar up close and personal.

 They must have realized that they were the last monkeys left in all of Europe because they were quite cheeky, literally.
 Not only were they wrestling on the hood of our car but they were mooning us through the sunroof and using our car antenna as a merry go round.
 Luckily they never caused any damage but other tourists aren’t so lucky.
 The best part, the kids still laugh about it today.

 Contributed by Micki and Charles Kosman from The Barefoot Nomad